 Ah, kids and sand.
 It’s a magical combination–not for the messiness, but for the hours of entertainment kids find from essentially sitting in dirt.
 But if you don’t live near the beach or if you want to avoid the potentially sketchy sand pit at your local park, a sandbox is a great toddler toy.

-This no-assembly-required version from Step2 holds 200 pounds of sand (which is not included) and comes with a waterproof lid to keep out rain and snow as well as animals and other unwanted critters.
-At 28″ x 42″, it can fit more than one child.
-It even has molded corner seats to accommodate up to four children at once.
+This no-assembly-required version from Little Tikes holds 150 pounds of sand (which is not included) and comes with a lid to keep out rain and snow as well as animals and other unwanted critters.
+Measuring 38.75″ by 43.25″ and 12″ deep and including two built-in seats, your child can easily play with a friend or sibling.

-You could fill this sandbox with water instead of sand to create a miniature wading pool.
-So if sand isn’t your thing, try thinking outside the box (Hah!
-A pun!).
+You could also fill this sandbox with water instead of sand to create a miniature wading pool.
+So if sand isn’t your thing, try thinking outside the box.
+(Hah!
+A pun!)

 A rocking horse is such a cute, classic kid’s toy and is perfect for helping your little one get her energy out in a safe, controlled way.
 This version from Little Tikes looks like a horse but is made from sturdy plastic that is easy to clean.
 It’s well suited for indoor or outdoor use.